sensu/sensu-consul-check/README.md

   -f, --fail-if-not-found        Fail if no service is found -T, --trusted-ca-file string   TLS CA certificate bundle in PEM format -i, --insecure-skip-verify     Skip TLS certificate verification (not recommended!)
-  -h, --help                     help for sensu-cosul-check
+  -h, --help                     help for sensu-consul-check

-Use "sensu-cosul-check [command] --help" for more information about a command.
+Use "sensu-consul-check [command] --help" for more information about a command.
 ```

 ## Configuration